 We were out of the country for a year and when we returned, changed doctors.
 The new doctor recognized the syndrome.
 Family members still showing flu symptoms underwent extensive testing to eliminate other illnesses, including lupus; after a few weeks he diagnosed chronic fatigue syndrome (CFS).

-Another patient gave me her ME/CFIDS Checklist of Dr. Jay Goldstein.
-One of three pioneering physicians, he had compiled statistics of symptoms and their frequency among his patients.
+Another patient gave me her ME/CFIDS Checklist of Dr. Jay Goldstein, which is reproduced in the Appendix of Listening for the Light.
+One of three pioneering physicians, he had compiled statistics of symptoms and their frequency among his patients, a list of more than 54 symptoms of this mysterious illness.
 The Canadian expert in that group was Dr. Byron Hyde of Ottawa, whose associate saw two of us, confirming our doctor’s diagnosis.
 I learned how the syndrome affected individuals differently as well as similarly.
 Called “fibromyalgia” first in Great Britain, the terms are used interchangeably by most doctors.
-CFS also is called “myalgic encephalitis” and such unhelpful terms as “the yuppie flu.”
-Many doctors dismissed the symtoms as “mental” in the sense of imaginary.
+CFS also is called fibromyalgia,” “myalgic encephalitis,” and such unhelpful terms as “the yuppie flu.”
+Many doctors dismissed the symtoms as “mental” in the sense of “imaginary.”

 It took a few days for the diagnosis to sink in: “chronic” means medical science considers this sickness incurable.
 My husband had more and different symptoms than mine; the other family member was essentially bedridden for a year and lost two years of high school.
 We struggled along with small gains and many setbacks for eight years.